Uniform density in matroids, matrices and graphs: Graphic matroids

-Now, for each edge, we fix an arbitrary \emph{orientation}, that is, we let one of its endpoints be its \emph{input}, and we let the other endpoint be its \emph{output}.
+Now, for each edge, we fix an arbitrary \emph{orientation}, that is, we let one of its endpoints be its \emph{head}, and we let the other endpoint be its \emph{tail}.
 Fixing an orientation is needed in order to give the following definition, but changing the orientation of any edge does not affect the following operator.

 The \emph{edge Laplacian} $L^1=L^1(G)$ associated with $G$ is the linear map $L^1:C(E)\rightarrow C(E)$ defined by